kennysmithed/oels2022/oels_practical_wk3_notes.md

 ---
 title: Week 3 practical, notes
-description: Some notes on answrs to the practical questions
+description: Some notes on answers to the practical questions
 ---

-## How would you add extra judgment trials to this code, to ask people about the grammaticality of some additional sentences?
+### How would you add extra judgment trials to this code, to ask people about the grammaticality of some additional sentences?
 Try adding a few new judgment trials.

 This should be pretty easy and involves two steps:
-1. Copy and paste the existing example trials, and then edit the `stimulus`.
+1. Copy and paste the existing example judgment trials, and then edit the `stimulus`.
 2. Add the new trial to the timeline.

-So for example: the last trial in the code you were given looks like this:
+So for example: the last judgment trial in the code you were given looks like this:

 ```js
 //Filler sentence, ungrammatical